 In August 2022, we entered into an amendment (the "Lease Amendment") to the lease agreement for office and lab space at Chestnut Run Plaza in Wilmington, Delaware (the "Chestnut Run Lease").
 The Chestnut Run Lease has a commencement date of the earlier of (i) the Landlord Work Substantial Completion Date (as such term is defined in the Chestnut Run Lease), or (ii) the date the Company takes possession of the premises for the conduct of the Company's business (the "Commencement Date").
-The Chestnut Run Lease premises includes approximately 81,000 rentable square feet, located at Chestnut Run Plaza in Wilmington, Delaware (the Premises).
-Under the terms of the Chestnut Run Lease, the landlord will provide an allowance towards the cost of completing tenant improvements for the premises.
-The Company concluded that the improvements resulting from both the landlord's build-out and the tenant improvements are the landlord's assets for accounting purposes.
+The Chestnut Run Lease premises includes approximately 81,000 rentable square feet, located at Chestnut Run Plaza in Wilmington, Delaware (the "Premises").
+Under the terms of the Chestnut Run Lease, the landlord has provided an allowance towards the cost of completing tenant improvements for the Premises and improvements resulting from both the landlord's build-out and the Company's improvements are the landlord's assets for accounting purposes.
 Costs incurred by the Company related to the tenant improvements in excess of the landlord's allowance will be treated as prepaid rent and will increase the right-of-use asset once the accounting commencement date occurs.
-As of March 31, 2023, the Company recorded \$6.5 million of prepaid rent.
-Upon the Commencement Date, the Company will recognize a right-of-use asset and operating lease liability in accordance with ASC 842, Leases.
+As of June 30, 2023, the Company recorded \$9.0 million of prepaid rent.
+Upon the Commencement Date, which is expected to happen in the third quarter of 2023, the Company will recognize a right-of-use asset and operating lease liability in accordance with ASC 842, Leases.
 The Chestnut Run Lease has an initial term of 162 months with 3 five-year extension options and certain expansion rights.
 The estimated rent payments related to the Chestnut Run Lease are as follows: